Gapless triangular-lattice spin-liquid candidate in PrZnAl$_{11}$O$_{19}$: Results and discussions

 where $f$ = 1/3 for a perfect powder sample, and $R = W/\Delta_0$.
 Note that the tails in our spectra deviate from 1/3 of the total asymmetry, most likely because of the appearance of a preferred orientation since a pellet was used.
 In addition, we found a slight change of the parameter $\alpha$ at lower temperatures, probably due to a small change of the sample position at different temperatures.
 Since this small change of $\alpha$ only slightly shifts the spectra, we can describe them with:

 where the amplitude $A_s$ was fixed to the value extracted from the 80 K spectrum, and $R$ is also fixed below 6 K.

 The temperature dependence of the extracted parameters is shown in Fig. \ref{musr2}.
 Both \textit{R} and $\Delta_0$ increase monotonically as the temperature decreases, indicating that the system becomes more disordered at lower temperatures.
-The mean field strength at the muon site is estimated to be $\sqrt{8/\pi}$$\Delta_0/\gamma_\mu \sim$ 25 G at 0.27 K, which is much larger than that obtained from the high temperature spectrum, suggesting that its origin is due to electronic spins.
-The portion of the flat tail is already below the ``1/3" value at 40 K, and it does not vary much below 30 K, indicating that the electronic spins begin to set in and become static already at about 30 K. Note, that this temperature coincides reasonably with the Curie-Weiss temperature obtained from the high-temperature fit.
+The mean field strength at the muon site is estimated to be $\sqrt{8/\pi}$$\Delta_0/\gamma_\mu \sim$ 25 G at 0.27 K, which is much larger than that obtained from the high temperature spectrum, suggesting that its origin is closely related to the electron spins.
+The portion of the flat tail is already below the ``1/3" value at 40 K, and it does not vary much below 30 K, indicating that the electronic spins begin to set in at about 30 K.

 The observation of static, disordered magnetism from the $\mu$SR measurement is quite surprising, since the dc and ac susceptibility data do not show any sign of freezing or anomaly either at around 30 K or 6 K. One possibility to reconcile this discrepancy may be derived from the sensitivity to different dynamic ranges of the different techniques.
 The $\mu$SR technique covers a time window of about 10$^{-12}$ $\rightarrow$ 10$^{-6}$ s \cite{Yaouanc2011}, while our ac susceptibility is restricted to the order of 10$^{-4}$ $\rightarrow$ 10$^{-1}$ s.
 Therefore, the spins fluctuating between the kHz to MHz range will behave as static from the viewpoint of $\mu$SR, but as dynamic for the ac susceptibility.
 These persistent slow fluctuations extend over about 2 orders of temperature range, from as high as 30 K down to 50 mK, demonstrating the strong correlations among the spins, while the quantum fluctuations still prevent the system from ordering or freezing down to mK range.